 What type of steak should I use for my garlic steak and potato foil packs?

+We love to get our meats from Good Chop!
 We like nice quality meats so that the steak is tender and not chewy.
 Everyone has their favorites, but we like:

 - Whole-eye fillet